M200 and M500 Motor User Guide

 Reassembly

-1. Ensure the shaft collar is in the stator base then install the rotor onto the motor core.
+1. Ensure the shaft collar is seated in the stator base, then install the rotor onto the motor core.

-2. Use a 2 mm hex driver to tighten the shaft collar set screw onto the flat side of the rotor shaft.
+2. Tighten the shaft collar set screw onto the flat side of the rotor shaft.

-3. Install the base plate onto the stator base.
-Make sure to maintain the natural cable bend direction.
-Do not bend or strain the cable in the other direction.
+3. Install the base plate, making sure to maintain the natural cable bend direction.

 Care and Maintenance